jemeduria/tmge/README.md

 ### Game Instructions
 - to run program through in commandline:
-  - once in the tmge directory:
+  - in the GitHub repo navigate to the out/artifacts/tmge_jar directory:
-    - "cd out/artifacts/tmge_jar"
     - "java -jar tmge.jar"
   - for non-traditional running:
     - compile all .java files